007ba/jQuery-plugins/jcountdown/README.markdown

 	secsOnly - Default: false (New in 1.4.1)
 	            (Boolean.
 If set to true, jCountdown ignores days/hours/minutes left and converts to seconds and adds this to seconds left)

+	weeks - Default: false (New in 1.4.2)
+	            (Boolean.
+When set to true, after months left are calculated, weeks left will be calculated.)

 	yearsAndMonths - Default: false
 	            (Boolean.
 If set to true, jCountdown counts down the years/months as well)

+	stopwatch - Default: false (New in 1.4.2)
+	            (Boolean.
+When set to true, when has countdown is resumed from being paused, it carries on from the date it paused at, not the date it resumes from.)

 ## Methods